-d in foods, their role Sy of foods.
+Syllabus: To study the characteristics of genera of bacteria and fungi that are found in foods, their role in foods and food spoilage and in fermentation and development of foods.
 To explain methods of determining their presence and numbers in foods, factors that affect their growth and methods of preventing and controlling their presence in foods.